lfierro/pachyderm-vid2frames-demo/tutorial/tutorial.md

 This tutorial will show you how to create and run a Pachyderm pipeline that extracts and saves all frames from a video or collection of videos.

 ## Prerequisites
-The **frames** pipeline (see `frame-extract.json` for pipeline naming) was created and tested for a local installation of Pachyderm, and thus, it is recommended to use a local installation to run it.
+The **frames** pipeline was created and tested for a local installation of Pachyderm, and thus, it is recommended to use a local installation to run it.

 To do so, follow the instructions for a [Local Installation of Pachyderm](https://docs.pachyderm.com/latest/getting_started/local_installation/).

 ### Versions used
 A local installation of Pachyderm runs on minikube, which is a local Kubernetes cluster.
 This tutorial uses **minikube v1.14.2** and **Pachyderm v1.11.5**.

-## Gather Videos of Interest
+# Gather Videos of Interest
-Collect the videos you would like to convert to frames.
+For the purposes of testing this pipeline, collect a few short (less than 5 minutes in length) videos you would like to convert to frames.

+> By default, the minikube cluster has a limited amount of memory (4000MB) and disk (20000MB) resources, so too many videos or videos that are too long can cause the cluster to fail.
+See the *TLS handshake timeout* section of the Troubleshooting document.

-For the purposes of testing, public domain archives are good sources for videos.
+Public domain archives, such as the [Internet Archive](https://archive.org), are good sources for test videos.

 **Recommendations**:
-1. Place all of the videos in a single folder for easy access
+1. Place all of the videos in a single folder for easy access.
-2. Name the video files in a directory-friendly way - all of the frames of a video are extracted and saved to a folder named after the filename
+2. Name the video files in a command-line friendly way because all of the frames of a video will be extracted and saved to a folder named after the video filename.
-  - For example: use the filename `sample_newsclip_2020_11_03.mp3` rather than `Sample Newsclip 2020_11_03.mp3`
+  - For example: Use the filename `sample_newsclip_20201103.mp3` rather than `Sample Newsclip 20201103.mp3` because a directory named `sample_newsclip_2020_11_03` is cleaner and doesn't require spaces to be escaped when trying to access it from the command line.
+  - For more details on file naming practices, see [here](https://library.stanford.edu/research/data-management-services/data-best-practices/best-practices-file-naming).

 # Start Up Pachyderm (if not started already)
 Start Minikube: